freephys/Parallel-simulated-annealing/README.md

 logFileName=logfile
 ```

-I believe the main config you might want to change is CpuNumber(number of the cores you want to use when called from Python and Julia, also around $\frac{3}{2}$ cores you want to call in Matlab), ParameterNumber(Numbers of your parameter), RangeHigh, RangeLow, and CommandName(if you receive and print values to the command line), sensity(the relative value of the moving step you wish for each parameter), stopMoveStep, logFileName.
+I believe the main config you might want to change is CpuNumber(numbers of the cores you want to use when called from Python and Julia, also around $$\frac{3}{2}$$ cores you want to call in Matlab), ParameterNumber(Numbers of your parameter), RangeHigh, RangeLow, and CommandName(if you receive and print values to the command line), sensity(the relative value of the moving step you wish for each parameter), stopMoveStep, logFileName.
 You could also change the initial temperature T if you like.

-Finally, when the program terminate, it will return
+Finally, when the program terminates, it will return values as the form:
 ```
-final energy parameter1 parameter2 parameter3
+finalenergy parameter1 parameter2 parameter3
 ```
-and a log file recording status and final result of each core, the return values are simply the smallest one.
+and a log file recording status and final result of each core, the return value mentioned above is simply the smallest one.
 You might also redirect the output of each step by using:
 ```
 python init.py > mylog
 ```